 Whilst we understand that holidays are cheaper during term time, this cannot be considered as a valid reason for approval; neither can odd days off for long weekends, birthday celebrations, visiting relatives or extending a holiday across the beginning or end of a school term.

-Please do not put the school in the position of having to decline approval for a leave of absence, which may lead to a referral to the Education Welfare Service and the issue of a Penalty Notice.
+Please do not put the school in the position of having to decline approval for a leave of absence, which may lead to a referral to the Missing Education and Child Employment Service and the issue of a Penalty Notice.
 We greatly value the success of our pupils and any absence can be detrimental to a child’s learning; it is therefore imperative that avoidable absences like holidays are discouraged.
 A Penalty Notice may also be issued if the school believes that holiday has taken but not requested.